Pirates' Kang gets suspended 2-year jail term for crash - News 12 Now

 “I am sorry, and I am repenting a lot,” Kang said after the ruling.

 Kang was previously fined twice on drunk driving-related charges in 2009 and 2011.
-He is in the third year of a four-year contract he signed with Pittsburgh in 2015 after a stellar eight-year career in South Korean professional baseball.
+He is in the third year of a four-year, $11 million contract he signed with Pittsburgh in 2015 after a stellar eight-year career in South Korean professional baseball.

 Pirates president Frank Coonelly said in a statement Friday that the team will work to secure Kang’s work visa and sit down with him before deciding whether to discipline Kang.